 5. Dedication & a respectful interpretation of the past

 Let’s admit, we’re never going to faithfully recreate the past.
 And we really shouldn’t watch TV shows expecting them to be like documentaries.
 However, I do have immense respect for show producers and directors who value research and details, and those who spend more on the content than on the actors.
-I’m consistent in my comparison between Yanxi Palace and Legend of Ruyi, and it is the same here where only 30% of the total budget went towards the payment or the performers.
+I’m consistent in my comparison between Yanxi Palace and Legend of Ruyi, and it is the same here where only 30% of the total budget went towards the payment of actors and actresses.
 There is no real megastar in the show (generally a good indication that the show is spending money in the right place), and you learn SO much more about the period than any documentary (it helps when it’s built into some storyline).